yb01/KillingConnectionCSI/timeline.md

 apiserver received an error that is not an metav1.Status: &errors.errorString{s:"context canceled"}
 ```

-Usually before it was killed by kubelet.
+Usually it started from the time apiserver was killed by kubelet.

 All build shall be labelled as the following: